stellameireles/stellameireles/README.md

 Here are some ideas to get you started: -->

- 🔭 I’m currently working as an IT analyst at Banco do Brasil since 2014\
+ 🔭 I’m currently working as an IT analyst at Banco do Brasil\
  👪 Worked as a developer in several agile teams using the SCRUM framework \
  👩‍🎓 Bachelor of Computing\
  👩‍🏫 Worked as an English teacher\